 A full-service provider, Dentons Jiménez de Aréchaga, is the result of the 2001 merger between Jiménez de Aréchaga & Brause and Estudio Hector A Viana, a merger that combined the banking, financial and corporate fields of the former with the strong litigation practice of the latter.
 Almost two decades after that merger, Jiménez de Aréchaga is widely recognised as a leader in the Uruguayan legal market.

-To continue to enhance client service, Jimenez de Aréchaga, Viana & Brause and Dentons approved their combination in September of 2019.
-The combination is expected to launch during the second quarter of 2020.
-This will position Dentons Jiménez de Aréchaga as the largest global law firm in Uruguay from launch, connecting clients to top-tier legal talent in Latin America and the Caribbean and to more than 10,000 lawyers around the globe.
+To continue to enhance client service, Jimenez de Aréchaga, Viana & Brause and Dentons approved their merger in September of 2019.
+The merger launched during the second quarter of 2020.
+This positions Dentons Jiménez de Aréchaga as the largest global law firm in Uruguay from launch, connecting clients to top-tier legal talent in Latin America and the Caribbean and to more than 10,000 lawyers around the globe.

 Main areas of practice

 Arbitration and litigation: Since our practice covers matters of almost all sectors of the economy, our litigation work is diverse.
 It includes all phases of preparation, trial and appellate litigation of actions in all courts.
 In addition, we are regularly involved in local and international arbitration cases.
 Worth noting is the Pluna restructuring that won the Restructuring Deal of the Year awarded by Latin Lawyer in 2017.
 Since 2015, our senior partner Fernando Jiménez de Aréchaga has been Uruguay’s member representative at the International Court of Arbitration (ICC).
 Fernando Jiménez de Aréchaga and partner Nicolás Brause are also both members of the roster of arbitrators of the Uruguayan Chamber of Commerce and are engaged in arbitration practice on a regular basis.